akhilpgvr/Java-Byte-Array-to-String-/README.md

 This code is for converting byte array in to String.
 I have used String object for converting byte array into String.
+UTF-8(Unicode Transformation Format) is a Unicode character encoding method.
+This means that UTF-8 takes the code point for a given Unicode character and translates it into a string of binary.